dandi/handbook/docs/11_view.md

 - Related Resources

-While most of the metadata is summarized on the landing page, some additional information can be found by clicking `Metadata` on the right side panel.
-For Dandiset owners, this button also allows adding relevant metadata to populate the landing page.
+While most of the metadata is summarized on the landing page, some additional information can be found by clicking `Metadata` on the right-side panel.
+For `Dandiset` owners, this button also allows adding relevant metadata to populate the landing page.

 <img